What Is The Green Deal?

 Green Deal Assessments can only be carried out by a Domestic Energy Assessor (DEA) who also holds a Green Deal Assessors (GDA) qualification.

-Only approved Green Deal Approved Installers can install Energy Saving Improvements, to become a Green Deal Approved installer Absolute undergo rigorous auditing and inspections on our Management Systems and install practices.
+Only approved Green Deal Approved Installers can install Energy Saving Improvements, to become a Green Deal Approved installer.
+Absolute Solar undergo rigorous auditing and inspections on our Management Systems and install practices to ensure we comply with the highest industry standards.

 How Much Can I Borrow On The Green Deal?